Linuxfabrik/lfops/roles/nextcloud/README.md

 # Ansible Role linuxfabrik.lfops.nextcloud

 This role installs Nextcloud including the tools needed by the most popular business plugins.
+By default, the latest available version is installed.

 Runs on